GENE GUIDE

 Specialists advise that therapies for SCN2A-related syndrome should begin as early as possible, ideally before a child begins school.

-This section includes a summary of information from major published articles.
+This section includes a summary of information from major published articles and the Simons Searchlight quarterly registry report.
 It highlights how many people have different symptoms.
 To learn more about the articles, see the Sources and references section of this guide.

 Brain